matu6968/flaro-client-go-sdk/docs/flaro api docs.md

       "response":{
          "postgres_changes":[
             {
-               "id":23091052,
-               "event":"*",
-               "filter":"creator_id=eq.<user-id>",
-               "schema":"public",
+               "id":23091052, // id for Global Channel will be 72696871 instead "event":"*",
+               "filter":"creator_id=eq.<user-id>", // won't be present on table messages "schema":"public",
-               "table":"posts" // if it's tracking reels then it will be reels instead }
+               "table":"posts" // if it's tracking reels then it will be reels or if it's tracking a Global Channel then it will be called messages instead
+            }
          ]
       }